-- Research and broaden knowledge base of Public Works workforce and communities we serve. - Plan and prepare for potential challenges of emerging threats and hazards.
+- · Impacts from climate change. - Resiliency efforts to mitigate or reduce climate change impacts to under-resourced communities. - Research and broaden knowledge base of Public Works workforce and communities we serve. - Plan and prepare for potential challenges of emerging threats and hazards.

-http://pw.lacounty.gov/ Emergency Management 55
+http://pw.lacounty.gov/ Emergency Management 57